morgen-peschke/trans-factsheet/README.md

       mass formation through bone mineral accretion during puberty is not affected"_
 * [Neely EK et al. 10](https://ijpeonline.biomedcentral.com/track/pdf/10.1155/2010/398639)
     * Assessment of the extent of puberty suppression during treatment
-    * _"During posttreatment follow-up (3.5 ± 2.2 years), all patients achieved a pubertal hormonal response within 1
+    * _"During post treatment follow-up (3.5 ± 2.2 years), all patients achieved a pubertal hormonal response within 1
       year"_
     * _"No impairment of reproductive function was observed at adulthood (mean age: 24.8 years)"_
     * _"At callback of adult subjects we did **not find impairment in reproductive function**, **consistent with